urbanrotnik/scinote-api-v1-docs/source/includes/_tasks.md

 ```

 This endpoint retrieves all tasks from a specific experiment.
 Task inputs/outputs can be included as relationships.
+Optional URL parameter 'render_rte=true' can be added in order to request rendering of RTE fields(embedded images, smart annotations).

 ### HTTP Request